 While the trucks remained below, crisis negotiators spent hours speaking with the man from the bridge.
 Officers worked carefully to calm him and convince him that people were there to help.

 The standoff continued through the night and into the early morning hours.
-Police maintained the freeway closure during the negotiations to ensure safety for everyone involved.
+Police maintained the freeway closure during the negotiations to ensure everyone’s safety.

-Eventually, after several tense hours, the man agreed to come down from the overpass voluntarily.
+After several tense hours, the man eventually agreed to come down from the overpass voluntarily.
 Officers took him into protective custody and transported him to Beaumont Hospital for evaluation and treatment.

 A Story That Resonated Far Beyond Detroit